Thanksgiving Tips from Genesis Center For Weight Management

 - Socialize.
 If you are talking during the big meal, you will be digesting the meal more efficiently and you won't feel like eating as much.
 Put down the fork and take a break.

-The Genesis Center for Weight Management has surgical and non-surgical options for weight loss provided by a team of experts.
+If you feel your eating and weight are out of control, the Genesis Center for Weight Management has surgical and non-surgical options for weight loss provided by a team of experts.
 For information, go to www.genesishealth.com/bariatric or call (563) 421-8361.